neteler/PDAL/doc/tutorial/zonal_statistics.rst

     # when cycle is finished destroy the datasource to save it
     newdata.Destroy()

-The script it is finished and ready to be run, you have just to put all together in a single file and run it in the same directory where you put the input data.
+Once your script is completed and ready to be run, you just have to put all pieces together into a single file and run it in the same directory where you stored the input data.

 .. _`numpy`: http://www.numpy.org/